tlevine/dada.pink/user-2015-music-video-plots/index.md

 the absolute pressure value.
 For example, if the air pressure goes up and down at a higher frequency, we perceive the sound as higher pitched.

+#### Synthesizing sound with R

+Example of tuneR

+scales

+arpeggios

+indexing

+...

 ## Why this matters

 ### The business case